aajanki/yle-dl/README.md

 Installation
 ------------

+### 1. Install the dependencies ###

+* python (2.6 or newer)
+* pycrypto
+* PHP interpreter
+* PHP extensions: bcmath, curl, mcrypt and SimpleXML
-Install dependencies: rtmpdump (version 2.4 or newer, preferably the latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/), python (2.6 or newer) and pycrypto.
+* rtmpdump (version 2.4 or newer, preferably the latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/)
-Either AdobeHDS.php or youtube-dl (the Python 2 module) is required to download videos from Yle Areena.
-AdobeHDS.php additionally requires a PHP interpreter and the following PHP extensions: bcmath, curl, mcrypt and SimpleXML.

-On some operating systems, you need to enable the PHP extensions by appending the following lines with the correct paths to the [php.ini]:
+Enable the PHP extensions by appending the following lines with the correct paths in the [php.ini]:
 [php.ini]:https://secure.php.net/manual/en/configuration.file.php

 ```